-CHANGE OF USE: Any change of use from one category of use to another (e.g. residential to commercial, etc.), or single family to two-family/multi-family use.
+CHANGE OF USE: Any change of use from one category of use to another (e.g. residential to commercial, etc.), or single-unit to two-unit/multi-unit use.
 The Zoning Administrator may act upon an application for a change from retail to retail, as long as they remain in the same category of usage.